Article | Last updated: 25/09/2021 | Ministry of Justice and Public Security

 - asylum seekers and resettlement refugees

-- people belonging to certain professions: journalists, maritime and aeronautical personnel, freight and passenger traffic, diplomats and military personnel, Sami people engaged in reindeer husbandry, and researchers and crew on a marine research cruise
+- people belonging to certain professions: Journalists, maritime and aeronautical personnel, freight and passenger traffic, diplomats and military personnel, Sami people engaged in reindeer husbandry, researchers and crew on a marine research cruise

-- foreigners who are strictly necessary to be able to maintain the proper operation of critical social functions or take care of the basic needs of the population
+- foreign nationals whose presence is strictly necessary in order to maintain sound operation of critical societal functions or safeguard the basic needs of the population

 - foreign nationals invited by the Norwegian authorities and employees of international organisations